philemmons/Codewars2020/Tribonacci Sequence/question.md

 <p> If you enjoyed this kata more advanced and generalized version of it can be found in the Xbonacci kata

-### Fundamentals
- - Sequences, Arrays, Arithmetic, Mathematics, Algorithms, Numbers, Lists, Data Structures
+### Fundamentals, Sequences, Arrays, Arithmetic, Mathematics, Algorithms, Numbers, Lists, Data Structures